SeriousGuy888/HatapediaSvelte/src/content/articles/HATA.md

 # Logo

 This is the current official logo of Hata.
-It was made by [[Billzo Shoom|Bill]] in [Witeboard](https://witeboard.com/) in approximately ten seconds.
+It was made by [[Billzo|Bill]] in [Witeboard](https://witeboard.com/) in approximately ten seconds.
 It is highly epique, and it depicts a green tyrannosaurus, symbolising the tyrannosaurus in [[Holden]]'s awesome adventure.

 The logo was officially adopted by [[Toby]], as admin of the server, on `2023-06-20` at `23:58` EDT.